 Bill Hader The Films That Inspired Him to Become a Filmmaker—The actor presented the films that influenced him the most in a highbrow-leaning list.

 Mark Kermode 50 films every film fan should watch—"The UK’s best-known film critic" created a list that is a lot more idiosyncratic than a typical list with this title.
+This link is from the Internet Archive.

 Satoshi Kon 100 Movies chosen by The Dreaming Machine team—An anime filmmaker selected some favorite films in a mainstream-leaning list.
 This link is from Makiko Itoh's blog.